ckleoni/DataSciencePortfolio/README.md

-# Costa Kleoni's
-# Data Science Portfolio
+# Data Science Portfolio - Costa Kleoni
 A collection of work from personal projects, academic coursework, and Kaggle competitions.